 Well, it is different this year as most conferences are 'virtual' online.
-That certainly takes away from the 'conference experience', but it does mean that anyone can participate in lots of conference all over the world, choosing the topics and speakers most interesting to us, without the time and expense of traveling.
+That certainly takes away from the conference experience, but it does mean that anyone can participate in lots of conference all over the world, choosing the topics and speakers most interesting to us, without the time and expense of traveling.
 This really has expanded our options - but it comes at the cost of not being able to visit with friends and get to know new people.

-NOFA-NY Winter Conference, January 16 -23 - indeed, it will be different, but still a great conference with oodles of talks on many topics relating to organic farming, food, processing, policy and lifestyle, with some really great speakers, top-notch keynote talks, the concurrent seed conference, special dairy workshops, and a variety of virtual 'meet-ups".
+NOFA-NY Winter Conference, January 11-16 - indeed, it will be different, but still a great conference with oodles of talks on many topics relating to organic farming, food, processing, policy and lifestyle, with some really great speakers, top-notch keynote talks, special dairy workshops, and a variety of virtual 'meet-ups''.
 All you need is a computer to participate in the comfort of your own home.
-As always, Lakeview Organic Grain is a primary sponsor of the NOFA-NY conference. https://nofany.org/2021-winter-conference/
+As always, Lakeview Organic Grain is a Gold sponsor of the NOFA-NY conference. https://nofany.org/conference/